 The mental and social dangers that teenagers experience can lastingly affect adulthood.
-According to a study by the University of Michigan, at the point when those dangers incorporate drug use, mental misery and presentation to savagery, they may take part in risky intercourse that builds their possibility of HIV disease.
+According to a University of Michigan, at the point when those dangers incorporate drug use, mental misery and presentation to savagery, they may take part in risky intercourse that builds their possibility of HIV disease.

 This long-term study was conducted from September 1994 to May 2013 in Flint, Mich, with 850 students, mainly African-American.
 Scientists asked them about their intimate behaviors, mental health, being a victim or witness of violence, and social conditions beginning at age 14.
 They were assessed six times during the study until age 32.